 Joint Center Pain Relief

-Jhunne Galimba, R.N., a staff nurse with the Providence Joint Center, has been instrumental in assuring patients are utilizing progressive pain management techniques.
+The Providence Joint Center provides a progressive pain management technique for patients.
+Jhunne Galimba, a former nurse with the Providence Joint Center and now a nurse practitioner with Providence Medical Group Cardiology, was instrumental in assuring patients are kept pain free during joint surgery recovery at Providence Medical Center.
 His article, “Promoting the Use of Peri-articular Multimodal Drug Injection for Total Knee Arthroplasty,” was published in Orthopaedic Nursing, a publication of the National Association of Orthopaedic Nurses (NAON).

 The Providence Joint Center staff, medical director, and the hospital’s pharmacy, created a protocol and began using this method of pain management for joint replacement patients.
 Initially, the Joint Center used this method for elective knee and hip replacement.
 Later, it was initiated for use in shoulder replacements and specific forms of hip fracture repairs.